geeli123/maine-restaurants-demo-ui/README.md

 # Maine Restaurant Search

-A React application that enables semantic search for Maine restaurants using AI-powered vector embeddings.
+A Vite application that enables semantic search for Maine restaurants using AI-powered vector embeddings.
 Users can search for restaurants using natural language queries, and the app returns relevant results ranked by similarity.

 ## Features